 The new legislation will give victims a stronger voice and better protect their rights and safety while maintaining the fair treatment of people with cognitive and mental health impairments in the justice system.

 These reforms are important, as the current system treats victims of forensic patients differently to victims in normal criminal proceedings.
 For example, the current system does not allow victims to make a victim impact statement (VIS) where the accused person is found not guilty by reason of mental illness, or found unfit to be tried and acquitted of the offence at a special hearing.
 In contrast, if the defendant is convicted in normal criminal proceedings for various offences of personal violence, the victim is entitled under the Crimes (Sentencing Procedure) Act 1999 to make a VIS to the court before sentencing.

 The reforms allow victims of persons found not guilty by reason of mental illness or unfit to be tried and acquitted of the offence at a special hearing, to submit a VIS to the court where the offence:

 The reforms also improve the current system by giving victims of forensic patients greater access to information about Tribunal processes involving forensic patients, and provide more avenues for victims to participate in Tribunal proceedings.

 The new legislation will implement changes to more effectively acknowledge victim experiences, give them stronger safety protections, expand opportunities for their engagement with the criminal justice and forensic mental health systems, and better balance the interests of victims, communities and patients.

-These changes build on the recommendations of the NSW Law Reform Commission reports on people with cognitive and mental health impairment in the criminal justice system and the 2017 Review of the Mental Health Review Tribunal in relation to forensic patients report.
+These changes build on the recommendations of the NSW Law Reform Commission reports on people with cognitive and mental health impairment in the criminal justice system and the report of the 2017 Review of the Mental Health Review Tribunal in relation to forensic patients.
 These reports involved extensive consultation with victims, health and disability agencies and the legal profession.